 The Mills Almshouses are now owned by The Mills Charity

-The Charity owns eight Almshouses in Station Road.
+The Charity owns eight 0ne-bedroom Almshouses in Station Road.
 The building is listed and is a fine example of building work around 1703.
-There are places for seven residents and one warden.
 Each residence has one room upstairs and one room downstairs; at the rear are a kitchen, bathroom and a lobby.
 Each home has its own garden at the back; the front garden is for all the residents to enjoy and is kept tidy by a gardener.
-The warden visits the residents each day; there are no nursing facilities and residents are expected to be able to look after themselves and to cook for themselves.
+There are no nursing facilities and residents are expected to be able to look after themselves and to cook for themselves.
 The residents pay a weekly maintenance charge.
 Refurbishment takes place every 20 years or so.